 Travel insurance was at the forefront of my mind last week as I spent an entire morning trying to unravel my trip plans.
 I was supposed to fly off to the West coast of the USA and Mexico for a month when my mum fell and broke her leg.
 That injury in itself wasn’t life threatening but the post-operation complications she developed, including a clot on her lung, pneumonia, heart concerns and ‘an impressive’ amount of fluid on her lungs, was enough to make me strike off any thoughts of crossing the Atlantic.

 Fortunately, my mum is now on the mend and I’ll soon be taking an amended version of my initial trip.
-However, it’s not the first time I’ve appreciated the importance of travel insurance.
+However, it’s not the first time I’ve needed my travel insurance.
 Cancelled flights, lost luggage, ill health (mine and other peoples’), a serious injury and more dropped and damaged gadgets than I can count, I’ve certainly had occasion to use my travel insurance over the years and every time I’ve been beyond grateful that I took out a policy.

 It’s easy, especially if you’re on a budget or have never had a bad travel day, to cut out the expense of travel insurance.
-However, it’s not until things go wrong that you realise the true importance of travel insurance.
-Here are…
+However, it’s not until things go wrong that you realise the value of being insured.

 Many of the stories below are based on personal experience or stories I’ve heard from other travellers I’ve met around the globe.
 I’m not trying my hand at scaremongering.
 I do genuinely believe that travel insurance is one of the most important things you can buy before you travel.